AmirShkolnik/DivingCenter_API/README.md

 # Deployment

-The "Diving Center" project leverages a combination of platforms and services to facilitate its deployment and management.
+The "Diving Center" project leverages a combination of platforms and services to facilitate its development, deployment, and management.

+For version control and collaborative development, GitHub is used to host the project repository, enabling efficient code management and team collaboration.
+GitPod, a cloud-based integrated development environment (IDE), is utilized for coding and testing, providing a consistent and easily accessible development environment.

 For hosting and running the application, Heroku, a cloud platform as a service (PaaS), is utilized.
 It enables seamless deployment, automatic scaling, and management tools for monitoring and maintaining the application.

-The Code Institute (CI) database systems are employed to store and manage the application's data during development and deployment phases.
+The Code Institute (CI) database system, which uses PostgreSQL, is employed to store and manage the application's data during development and deployment phases.
+PostgreSQL is a powerful, open-source object-relational database system that provides robust data management capabilities for the project.

 Additionally, Cloudinary, a cloud-based service, is integrated to handle image and video management, providing an end-to-end solution for storing, optimizing, and delivering media assets for the "Diving Center" platform.